roshni714/policy-learning-competing-agents/README.md

 # Replication Code for Policy Learning with Competing Agents

-This repository contains the code for replicating the figures and simulations in Policy Learning for Competing Agents.
+This repository contains the code for replicating the figures and simulations in Policy Learning with Competing Agents.

 To setup the environment for running the code, run
 ```